HL7/fhir-medication-rems-ig/input/pagecontent/cds-cards.md

     *  When providing links, keep document size short and/or provide linking directly to the section that is relevant for the context to minimize the time needed for the provider to read the critical information.

     *  While links are permitted in the markdown content of `Card.detail`, support for this is not universal, so links **SHOULD** also be provided in `Card.link`.
 This also provides a consistent place for users to access all relevant links.

+    *  If a Pharmacy was provided in the prefetch, the `Card.detail` **SHOULD** include information about the pharmacy.
+This includes information about the status of the Pharmacy with the specific REMS program and if the medication can be dispensed or not.

 * Provider Systems might not support all Card capabilities; therefore Card options **SHOULD** provide sufficient information for a user to take appropriate actions manually if automated support isn't available.